Raymond Bailey

-Raymond Thomas Bailey (May 6, 1904 – April 15, 1980) was an American actor, and comedian on the Broadway stage, films, and television.
+Raymond Thomas Bailey (May 6, 1904 – April 15, 1980) was an American actor on the Broadway stage, films, and television.
 He is best known for his role as greedy banker Milburn Drysdale in the television series The Beverly Hillbillies.

 Early life and attempts at acting

 Bailey was born in San Francisco, California, the son of William and Alice (née O'Brien) Bailey.
 When he was a teenager he went to Hollywood to become a movie star.
 He found it was harder than he had thought, however, and took a variety of short-term jobs.
 He worked for a time as a day laborer at a movie studio in the days of silent pictures, but was fired for sneaking into a mob scene while it was being filmed.
 He also worked for a while as a stockbroker and a banker.

 Having no success receiving movie roles of any kind, Bailey then went to New York City where he had no better success obtaining roles in theatre.
-Eventually he began working as a merchant seaman and sailed to various parts of the world, including China, Japan, the Philippines and the Mediterranean.
+Eventually, he began working as a merchant seaman and sailed to various parts of the world, including China, Japan, the Philippines and the Mediterranean.
 While docked in Hawaii, he worked on a pineapple plantation, acted at the community theatre and sang on a local radio program.